 I have to say this was definitely one of the best wine tastings I have ever done.

-Our host had recommended the Trapan Wine Station for trying good local wine, so we booked it at £18 a head, which included 7 wines and some cheese and charcuterie.
+Our host had recommended the Trapan Wine Station for trying good local wine, so we booked it at £18 a head.
+This price included 7 wines and some cheese and charcuterie.

-The building was fairly unassuming, but you go round to the door and down the stairs and you are in a really nice tasting room with no more than 10 tables, with gorgeous displays of the wine and windows all along the wall so you can see down into the cellars.
+The building was fairly unassuming, but you go round to the door and down the stairs and you are in a really nice tasting room with no more than 10 tables.
+Plus gorgeous displays of the wine and windows all along the wall so you can see down into the cellars.

 The table was set out beautifully for us and our host was really knowledgable about the products.
-We were not rushed at all over the wines, which were all very tasty – one sparkling, a few whites, a rose and some reds.
+We were not rushed at all over the wines, which were all very tasty.
+Tastings included one sparkling, a few whites, a rose and some reds.
 We ended up buying a few to take back to drink in the villa as well.

 We also got to go down into the cellar, which was really cool and weirdly had a grand piano in it, where we learned about the fermentation process and how the delicious wine is made.